asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 As Deno gains its place among script tools, being able to use *puppeteer* is another interesting step taken.
 With `deno-puppeteer`, users  can now benefit from the ease of use of Deno while writing *puppeteer* scripts.

-In this blogpost we will build a CLI utility that demonstrates that.
+In this blog post we will build a CLI utility that demonstrates just that.

 The full code is available [here](https://github.com/asantos00/deno-website-diff).
 ## Writing a Puppeteer script

 The objective of the CLI utility we'll build is to check a website for visual changes in different resolutions.

 This tool will compare the website with the last time it checked, creating an image with the difference.
-It can work as a QA assurance tool, something that runs after deploying a website to confirm that it is working fine in different resolutions.
+It can work as a QA assurance tool, something that runs after deploying a website to double-check the changes done and that it is working fine in different screen resolutions.

 To achieve this, we'll use a couple community packages and tools.
-Some are functions from Deno's standard library, others are just Node.js packages
+Some are functions from Deno's standard library, others are just existing Node.js packages

 - pngjs - PNG encoder/decoder in JS
 - pixelmatch - A JS image comparison library
 - Deno file-system APIs (`readFile` and `writeFile`)

 We'll use [jspm](https://jspm.org/) to make sure `pngjs` and `pixelmatch` (both Node.js packages) are **ES6 module compatible**.
-This will make sure they work on Deno (yes, Deno is fully ES6 compatible!).
+This will make sure that they work on Deno (yes, Deno is fully ES6 compatible!).

 The CLI application will have two modes/features: